jeremiemartinez/jeremiemartinez.github.com/_posts/2017-02-08-firebase-permissions.md

 This story ends up with us releasing a hotfix and 10 lines of code I am not proud of.
 Hopefully this article could help others.

-**Final conclusion**: be very careful when integrating third party libraries.
+**Final conclusion**: Be very careful when integrating third party libraries.

 <br/>
 <sub>_Valid for Firebase and Play Services version: 10.0.1_</sub>